-CLOVERDALE GREEN ENERGY RETROFITCategory: 2017, Climate, Current, EcoCity Edmonton, Grant
+CLOVERDALE GREEN ENERGY RETROFITCategory: 2017, Climate, Completed, EcoCity Edmonton, Grant

 Currently the Cloverdale Community League hall is equipped with 40 year old HVAC equipment, fluorescent tube lights, inadequate insulation and energy inefficient windows and doors and lacks solar panels.
 Current total estimated GHG emissions are 35 tCO2e/y (MCCAC-TAME+).
 Thermal energy, from natural gas and electricity, is lost through heat escaping through a leaky, poorly insulated building envelope and by using inefficient aged equipment.
 This results is wasted energy, higher operating costs and higher emissions.
 The project is to increase the energy efficiency of the hall, and replace worn out features and produce electricity with PV solar panels.